 For more information about supporting Harvard-Westlake River Park, please contact Director of Major and Planned Giving Cameron Pinckney at firstname.lastname@example.org.

 To sustain Harvard-Westlake’s excellence, the school must provide the resources necessary to attract and educate the most talented students across Los Angeles, regardless of their families’ ability to afford tuition.
 With an annual financial aid budget of more than $13.7 million, 20% of Harvard-Westlake students (about 363 students) receive financial aid annually.
 Harvard-Westlake’s financial aid package is comprehensive, accounting for all of the extra costs beyond tuition—such as transportation costs, books and course materials, athletic uniforms, and study grants—to make sure all students have access to the same educational experiences at Harvard-Westlake.
 President Rick Commons’s goal is to increase the percentage of students receiving aid to 25% in the next decade, which makes new investments in financial aid essential to building for the future.

 You can make an impact on Harvard-Westlake’s financial aid program by creating a restricted fund for student financial assistance:

 This fund endows the equivalent of a full tuition for one student in perpetuity.

 - Named Immediate Impact Fund: $300,000

-This fund fully supports current-use tuition and fees for a student for the six-year period while that student is enrolled.
+This fund fully supports current-use tuition and fees for a student during the six-year period they are enrolled.

 - Named Student Assistance Fund: $100,000